 Admission to graduate study is highly competitive, and there are almost always more applicants than available spaces.
 Meeting the minimum requirements does not guarantee admission to a program.

-Applicants must have an earned bachelor's degree from a U.S. college or university accredited by a regional accrediting association, or complete an international degree that is equivalent to a U.S. bachelor's degree from a college or university recognized and approved by the Ministry of Education or Commission responsible for higher education in the country where the degree is earned.
+Graduate status requires an earned bachelor's degree from a U.S. college or university accredited by a regional accrediting association, or an international degree that is equivalent to a U.S. bachelor's degree from a college or university recognized and approved by the Ministry of Education or Commission responsible for higher education in the country where the degree is earned.

 Please review the International credential requirements by country page if you attended a higher education institution outside of the United States.